US · AI law tracker

 Deadline: No fixed deadline — effective immediately upon bill's introduction as a monitoring requirement.

-- H.R.
-7907, a recently introduced bill, proposes to direct the Director of the National Institute of Standards and Technology (NIST) to facilitate the establishment of definitions, standards, resources, and frameworks [1].
-The stated goal is to ensure specific biological datasets are adequately prepared for integration into artificial intelligence models [1].
-This legislative effort has been referred to the Committee on Science, Space, and Technology.
+House Bill 7907, introduced on May 12, 2026, proposes to direct the Director of the National Institute of Standards and Technology (NIST) to facilitate the creation of definitions, standards, resources, and frameworks.
+These measures are intended to ensure specific biological datasets are prepared for use in artificial intelligence models [1].
+The bill has been referred to the House Committee on Science, Space, and Technology.
 Primary source →

 Stay informed